ThomasDickey/esctest2/README.txt

 Notes on xterm
 --------------
-These tests are sensitive to whether xterm was compiled with Unicode support and if it supports more than 16 colors.
-As of xterm patch 332, there are two sets of configuration options:
+These tests are sensitive to whether xterm was compiled with Unicode support.
+As of xterm patch 345, there are two sets of configuration options:

 Use these options when testing without Unicode:

 	--enable-dec-locator
-	--disable-256-color
-	--disable-direct-color
-	--disable-88-color
 	--disable-luit
 	--disable-wide-chars
 	--disable-mini-luit